-$$H \approx \overline{V{t}} \frac{d\varepsilon{t}}{d\alpha} \begin{cases} < 0 & \text{aft tail} \\ > 0 & \text{canard} \end{cases}$$ (8)
+$$H \approx \overline{V_t} \frac{d\varepsilon_t}{d\alpha} \begin{cases} < 0 \text{ aft tail} \\ > 0 \text{ canard} \end{cases}$$ (8)

 Hence the neutral point for a conventional configuration lies aft of the wing's aerodynamic center but the neutral point of a canard lies forward.
 That is the explicit realization of Bryan and Williams' conclusion that the aft tail configuration is relatively more stable than the canard of the same surfaces are used.
-The more forward is the neutral point, the more difficult it is in practice to get a stable aircraft: the natural tendency is for the cg to lie further aft than desirable.
+The more forward is the neutral point, the more difficult it is in practice to get a stable aircraft: the natural tendency during design and construction of an aircraft is for the cg to lie further aft than desirable.

 The Wrights' choice of the canard configuration was therefore already leading to a possible problem with pitch stability.
 That is a consequence of the aerodynamics.
 A canard can of course be designed to be intrinsically stable if the center of gravity is far enough forward.
 In the case of the Wrights' canard, the problem is particularly difficult because of the mass distribution dictated by their design: the large weights (biplane cell, engine and pilot) are all located such that their center of gravity are close together and aft of the leading edge.
+Including the propellers, 94% of the empty weight of the 1903 airplane is contained in the biplane cell.